centminmod/wordpress-plugin-mirror-poc/readme.md

 Created a shell script `scan_plugins_update_d1.sh` which talks with the Cloudflare Worker `https://mycloudflare-d1-worker.domain.com` which supports several modes for - `single`, `batch`, and `all` so that I can insert a single WordPress by slug name into Cloudflare D1 SQLite database I created or batch or process all WordPress plugins in Cloudflare R2 buckets.

 An example of checking number WordPress plugins listed in Cloudflare R2 bucket so I can verify with eventually how many plugins are added to Cloudflare D1 SQLite database.
+Because Cloudflare R2 bucket and D1 SQLite databases are on the same provider, there are performance and speed advantages too.

 ```bash
 time ./scan_plugins_update_d1.sh -u https://mycloudflare-d1-worker.domain.com -C -d